Treating Erectile Dysfunction

 We also supply Autoject 2 which is a reusable automatic injection device in which you load your syringe.
 The device will automatically inject the needle and empty the syringe contents for you at the push of a button.
 It may help needle phobic patients as you cannot see the needle once it is loaded into the device.
 Click here for Autoject 2 instructions.
 Click here to order a Autoject device.

 We also supply a needle-free injection device for those whom are needle phobic.
 Click here for details.

 (3) Lozenges – we supply a number of drug combinations as a sublingual lozenge which provides a faster onset of action when compared to tablets and less side effects as lower doses are required when compared to oral dose forms with poor oral bioavailability.

-(4) IntraUrethral Gels – the same medications used in injection therapy are also available in gel form for intraUrethral application.
+(4) IntraUrethral Gels – the same medications used in injection therapy are also available in gel form such as our TRIMIX GEL for intraUrethral application.
 Prior to intercourse, the easy to apply gel is inserted into the urethra.
 IntraUrethral gels are a great alternative to those who are not willing or cannot inject the medications with a needle.

 Avoid dealing with expensive Men’s Erectile Dysfunction treatment clinics who sell these treatments over the phone at highly inflated prices prescribed by an unknown doctor you never see.
 Buy direct with a script from your local GP and save with no contracts or commitment.
 You re-order only when you need to.

 Contact us for more information on our range of treatments to find out what is most suitable for you.